13.md

 }

-Then any .c file that includes foo.h can work with the structure (by passing it to do_stuff()) however cannot access its members directly.
+Then any .c file that includes opaque.h can work with the structure (by passing it to do_stuff()) however cannot access its members directly.
 The structure is usable only via a pointer.
 Thus, the library has to provide a function to allocate a structure and return the pointer to it (and possibly also to initialize it) and functions to get/set the data inside the structure.

 This is handy for libraries so they are free to change the layout of structures without breaking the consumers.